DEQ Discrimination and Federal Funding Policy

 In receiving or administering federal grant funds, neither the DEQ nor any sub-recipient may discriminate against any person on the basis of the person’s race, color, national origin, sex, religion, disability, or age, or retaliate against any person for having engaged in protected activity.

-By virtue of receiving federal grant funding, the DEQ, including its employees, contractors, and sub-recipients must comply with the following civil rights laws and regulations:
+By virtue of receiving federal grant funding, the DEQ, including its employees, contractors, and sub-recipients, must comply with the following civil rights laws and regulations:

 • Title VI of the Civil Rights Act of 1964 as amended (prohibiting discrimination in federally assisted programs on the basis of race, color, or national origin in the delivery of services or benefits);